Ugh-that-guy/teveller/Teveller-CRB.md

 Ship Design and Construction
 Starships come in many shapes, configurations, and sizes.
 Players will typically operate a small vessel, though larger-scale naval, exploration, or merchant-marine campaigns are also possible.
 This chapter presents a system for designing ships from scratch and for upgrading existing ships.
 These rules classify ships by their volume rather than mass, for reasons of tradition and since the use of the magneto-gravitic maneuver drive makes volume a more important design consideration than mass.
 Ship designs note vessel sizes in displacement tons: this is how many tons of liquid hydrogen the ship displaces.
 1 displacement ton (d-ton or ton, for short) equals approximately 14 cubic meters: a cube roughly 2.4m per side.
 On a square grid map where each square is 1.5m per side and 3.0m high, each ton is represented by approximately two squares on the deck plan.
-A note on tech levels: the default interstellar space-opera tech level in Cepheus Deluxe is TL12.
+A note on tech levels: the default interstellar space-opera tech level in TevellerRPG is TL12.
 Ships designed at lower or higher Tech Levels are possible.
 Also note that these rules present interstellar-level spacecraft designs at TLs 9-16, which are ideal for space-opera campaigns.
 Societies at TLs 6-8 can also manufacture spacecraft for intra-system travel, but these are considerably more primitive than the interstellar-era craft one can create with these ship construction rules.
 For the sake of brevity, we will not describe primitive craft here.
 Ship Design Checklist
 1. Choose hull size.